-Grass clippings traditionally have been bagged and hauled to landfills or yard waste processing centers.
-The Environmental Protection Agency (EPA) estimates that yardwaste accounts for 18% of the refuse that we historically have dumped into landfills, a figure that rises as high as 50% during the growing season.
+Over the past 25 years the Environmental Protection Agency (EPA) estimates that yardwaste sent to the landfill has declined from 18% of the refuse deposited to 7%, so educational efforts in yardwaste management have positively altered human behavior in yardwaste management.
 Typical yardwaste is composed of approximately 25% tree leaves and limbs, and 75% grass clippings.
 In recent years, dumping of grass clippings has become a problem because landfills are running out of space.
-One third of all municipal landfills are expected to soon reach capacity, and new sites are difficult and expensive to establish.
+Municipal landfills continue to reach capacity, and new sites are difficult and expensive to establish.

 As an alternative to the banning of yardwaste in landfills, some progressive municipalities have adopted technology to deal with clippings and yard waste.
+A commitment to composting yardwaste materials has been witnessed from both municipal and commercial interests.
 Some yardwaste management facilities use grass clippings so they can more effectively compost other yard wastes.
 However, this process is not without problems.
 If collected clippings are not handled correctly, they can emit foul odors when decomposing.
 It is time consuming to empty plastic bags of stored clippings at the composting site, and a special curbside pickup is required to keep clippings separate from other garbage.
 Even with the use of recyclable paper bags, bagging is an additional expense for municipalities